 Our most popular Tibet tour is also a once-in-a-lifetime chance to come face-to-face with the tallest mountains in the world – Mt Everest(8848m).
 After spending the first three days in Lhasa appreciating the breathtaking wonders of the Potala Palace, Jokhang Temple, Drepung, and Sera monasteries, you’ll be properly acclimatized and ready for starting your journey to Mt Everest Base Camp.

-On our way to the mighty mountain we’ll stop by holy Yamdrok Lake, the glistening Karo La Glaciers, Khumbum Stupa in Gyantse and Tashi Lhunpo monastery in Shigatse.
-Both Gyantse and Shigatse are slightly different from Lhasa and has its own value with western Tibet tradition and culture.
+On our way to the mighty mountain we’ll stop by holy Yamdrok Lake, the glistening Karo La Glaciers, Khumbum Stupa in Gyantse, and Tashi Lhunpo monastery in Shigatse.
+Both Gyantse and Shigatse are slightly different from Lhasa and have their own value with western Tibet tradition and culture.
 From there we’ll ascend to over 5000 meters above sea level to spend a night at Everest Base Camp and watch the sunrise the following morning before returning to Lhasa.

 Lhasa Gonggar Airport

 Lhasa Train Station

 A short flight into Tibet gives you a panorama of the snowy Himalayan ranges or the days of train ride over the high plateau by crossing mighty Thangu la ranges get you to Lhasa with beautiful sceneries along the route.
 Your arrival at the Lhasa Gonggar airport or Lhasa Train Station will be greeted by our Tibetan guide and driver and transfer to your hotel in Lhasa city.

 From the airport to Lhasa City it is about 60km and it takes less than an hour through the recently built highway, from the train station it is only 25km and it takes about half an hour, check-in the hotel and maybe meet with other fellow travelers.